| Title: | Matrix Completion via Iterative Soft-Thresholded SVD |

 The matrix is represented in sparse-matrix format, except the "zeros" represent missing values.
 Real zeros are represented explicitly as values.

-a matrix of class Incomplete
+a matrix of class Incomplete which inherits from class

-class dgCMatrix
+dgCMatrix

 Trevor Hastie and Rahul Mazumder